Childhood Practice HNC @ SCQF Level 7

 Nationally recognised qualification and valued award for people who want to work in a variety of early learning and childcare settings.

-The course meets the registration requirements set by the Scottish Social Services Council (SSSC) for those working in a care setting
+The course meets the registration requirements set by the Scottish Social Services Council (SSSC) as a Practitioner

 You will undertake a significant work placement which includes completion of three units from the SVQ3 Social Services: Children and Young People

-Can progress directly to employment as an Early Learning and Childcare Practitioner on gaining this qualification
+You can progress directly to employment as an Early Learning and Childcare Practitioner on gaining this qualification.

-May progress onto second year of the BA Childhood Studies at level 9 and 10 at University of West of Scotland.
+You may progress onto the second year of the BA Childhood Studies at level 9 and 10 at the University of West of Scotland.

-May progress to year one or year two of the MA(Hons) in Primary Education with Teaching Qualification Programme at University of Glasgow dependent on qualifications and entry criteria.
+You may progress to year one or year two of the MA(Hons) in Primary Education with Teaching Qualification Programme at the University of Glasgow dependent on qualifications and entry criteria.

 http://learn.sssc.uk.com/childcarecareers/